What's the difference between drones and quadcopters?

 What is a LiPo battery?

 A type of battery technology that is favored by many drone manufacturers because of its lightweight and high-capacity charging.
 While it is generally safe, LiPo's can burst in flames when overcharged or the polymer case is broken.

-I tried to cover as much as possible for the most important aspects of a drone, but there's only as much as I can cover in a video.
-If you want to check out a few more dozens terms that will make you understand things better, check the description.
+I tried to cover the most critical aspects of a drone as much as possible, but there's only as much as I can cover in a video.
+If you want to check out dozens of terms that will make you understand things better, check the description.

 A drone can fly anywhere between 50m to 10km or more.
-I have made a list with my top long range drones this year and more about range and what you should know about it.
+I have made a list of my top long-range drones this year and more about the range and what you should know about it.

-Keep in mind that you should follow drone regulation in your country and most of the time that means flying line of sight.
+Keep in mind that you should follow drone regulations in your country, which usually means flying in line of sight.